Parking Lot Car Accidents

 - Dangerous driving by valet drivers and parking attendants

-Driver inattentiveness is to blame for countless accidents and injuries each year in Houston and other cities in Texas including those that occur inside parking garages.
+Driver inattentiveness is to blame for countless accidents and injuries each year in Texas including those that occur inside parking garages.
 One out of every five accidents involving a vehicle occur in a parking lot.

 While some of these are two-car crashes, a staggering amount of pedestrians are hit or even killed by cars while in parking garages.

 Many accidents in parking garages result from drivers’ and pedestrians’ false sense of security that other drivers will drive more slowly and take additional precautions.
 This is not always the case.
 Drivers often fail to ensure nothing,